-Activity When Evaluation With assistance from the Open Space department.
-Identify and understand the parks and reserves where there is a higher prevalence of owners failing to remove faeces deposited by their dogs.
-Increase park patrols.
-January 2019 Complete review and implement changes - depending on budget implications

-Design temporary signage

-(containing educative messages) that

-are highly portable and display such

-signs for short periods on a rotation

-basis at the identified parks and
+Activity When Evaluation With assistance from the Open Space & Infrastructure departments.
+Identify and understand the areas of the municipality where there is a higher prevalence of owners failing to remove faeces deposited by their dogs and in addition the impact of cats and dogs can have in wildlife sensitive areas.
+January 2023 Complete review and implement changes - depending on budget implications Design temporary signage (containing educative messages) that are highly portable and display such signs for short periods on a rotation basis at the identified parks and reserves Social media campaigns targeting dog owners to clean up after their dogs.
+June 2022 Interaction and positive feedback from the community and park users.
+Ongoing

-reserves

-4. DOG ATTACKS
+4.DOG ATTACKS